 A successful defense of a heroin case does not just magically happen.
 It requires examining every aspect of the prosecution case and identifying holes in that case.

-Why an Experienced California Heroin Defense Attorney Can Help
+How a Heroin Defense Attorney Can Help

 Every Los Angeles County courthouse treats heroin differently.
 Prosecutors in every courthouse have different priorities and policies when it comes to heroin-related crimes.
 You will benefit from our insider knowledge of how each courthouse deals with these cases.